jlmitch5/jlmitch5.github.io/_posts/2014-09-25-group-dynamics-johari-window.markdown

 John

 PS: I don't think I mentioned it, but it's important...this is the best group I've ever worked with.
-Their is no apathy, which is so refreshing.
+There is no apathy, which is so refreshing.